EmbraceLife/NetLogo-Modeling/House2009paper.md

 > - create records of houses are just sold (at the start and at every tick)
 > - if the record house is sold again, a new record will be created, the old record should be removed at some point?
 > - if the record house is demolished, the record should be removed as well at some point ?

+# Plot display

+> plot houses
 >
+> - The total number of houses,
+> - the number that are empty,
+> - and the number that are being demolished at each time step
 >
+> plot households
+>
+> - The number of people without a house who are seeking one
+> - and the number in a house, but with negative equity
+> - The total number of people in the town
+> - and the numbers who are moving because the ratio of their mortgage repayments to their income is greater than twice or less than half the Affordability ratio
+>
+> plot prices
+>
+> - Median house prices and median incomes (and the ratio between the two)
+> - Measures of income and house price inequality (Gini coefficients)
+>
+> plot transactions
+>
+> - Transaction volumes
+> - The median time that a house for sale is on the market before it is sold or withdrawn from sale.
+>
+> plot histograms
+>
+> - the distribution of incomes and house price
+> - the distribution of capital accumulated by owners selling houses
+>
+> ==median vs mean plot== ?
+>
+> comment to be added ?

 # Coding Tasks